 - Materials are vertically aligned and designed for students to build and connect their knowledge and skills.
-For example, in Learn By Doing STEAM Activity Reader Book Teacher Edition, when looking at a specific TEKS, Earth and Space, regarding Earth materials, the grade level materials explore shapes, color size, and texture and make observations as a foundation for the next grade level.
-In the STEAM Activity Guide, "Amelia Rose Explores Earth and Space," the teacher reads through the story and activity.
-The student then completes the project and activities through the unit which align with the kinder lessons. - Materials are designed to build content knowledge within each chapter.
-Examples include the Learn by Doing STEAM Activity Reader Books, beginning with the storyline, idea boxes for discussion, and finally, in the activities sections.
+For example, in Learn By Doing STEAM Activity Reader Book Grade 1 Teacher Edition, when looking at a specific TEKS, Earth and Space, regarding Earth materials, the grade-level materials explore shapes, color, size, and texture and make observations as a foundation for the next grade level.
+In the STEAM Activity Guide, Amelia Rose Explores Earth and Space, the teacher reads through the story and activity.
+The student then completes the project and activities through the unit, which align with the kinder lessons. - Materials are aligned and provide connections to prior knowledge.
+Materials offer a K-8 program and provide a grade-level vertical alignment document demonstrating how students build and connect knowledge across grade levels.
+The Teacher Supports explain how the materials are vertically aligned.
+The document titled Horizontal and Vertical Alignment Information states, "As students progress within each grade, the STEAM storybooks are the first level in a series of TPS curricular materials, horizontally aligned to allow the students to engage in a curriculum that builds on knowledge and skills aligned with the Texas Essential Knowledge and Skills." - Materials are designed to build content knowledge within each chapter.
+Examples include the Learn By Doing STEAM Activity Reader Books, beginning with the storyline, Idea Boxes for discussion, and, finally, the activities sections.
 Science knowledge builds as students move throughout the chapters.
-The STEAM Storybooks build content knowledge of energy and force in this manner.
+The Learn By Doing STEAM Activity Reader Books build content knowledge of energy and force in this manner.
 Chapter 2 introduces the concept of energy and its different forms.
-The students investigate heat energy with idea box 2 and Activity 1.
+The students investigate heat energy with Idea Box 2 and Activity 1.
 In Chapter 3, students revisit the concept of energy and its role in creating forces that do work.
-The Energy concept is investigated in idea boxes 1 and 2.
+The Energy concept is investigated in Idea Boxes 1 and 2.
 In Chapter 4, magnetism as a force is introduced, and in Activity 1, students explore magnets.

-- Materials are designed to build content knowledge across grade levels.
-In the Teacher's Guide, examples include scaffolding info that consists of the previous kindergarten standard and future standards for grades 2-5 in each chapter.
-In the Teacher Textbook, the TEKS for the prior and following grade levels are listed under the section labeled Scaffolding.
-In the Teacher Textbook Grade 1 Science, in the Heating and Cooling chapter, the objective for kindergarten and the TEKS for second grade that relate to heating and cooling are listed in the Scaffolding section. - Materials present content in a way that builds complexity.
-For example, in the Teacher's Guide, students examine how a car moves.
-They record how an object moves.
-Students predict how an object will move, test the object, and describe the movement. - Materials are aligned and provide connections to prior knowledge.
-Materials offer a K-8 program and provide a grade-level vertical alignment document demonstrating how students build and connect knowledge across grade levels.
-The Teacher Supports explain how the materials are vertically aligned.
-The document titled "Horizontal and Vertical Alignment Information" states, "As students progress within each grade, the STEAM storybooks are the first level in a series of TPS curricular materials, horizontally aligned to allow the students to engage in a curriculum that builds on knowledge and skills aligned with the Texas Essential Knowledge and Skills."
+• Materials are designed to build content knowledge across grade levels.
+In the Teacher Program Guide - Grades K-8 Science, examples include scaffolding info that consists of the previous kindergarten standard and future standards for grades 2-5 in each chapter.
+In the Teacher Textbook - Grade 1 Science, the TEKS for the prior and following grade levels are listed under Scaffolding.
+In the Teacher Textbook - Grade 1 Science, in the Heating and Cooling chapter, the objective for kindergarten and the TEKS for second grade related to heating and cooling are listed in the Scaffolding section.